Clerk of the Crown in Chancery: Responsibilities

 The Crown Office is also responsible for maintaining and updating the Roll of the Peerage.
 The Secretary of State for Justice is the keeper of the Peerage Roll, and his duties in that regard are daily discharged by a Registrar of the Peerage and a Deputy Registrar, who work within the Crown Office and are therefore under the supervision of the Clerk of the Crown in Chancery.
 The duties of the Ministry of Justice regarding the keeping and maintenance of the Roll of the Peerage are discharged in collaboration with the Garter King of Arms and Lord Lyon King of Arms, regarding their respective heraldic jurisdictions.
 The Crown Office also compiles the Official Roll of the Baronetage.

 The Crown Office also has duties relating to the elections for the House of Commons.
 The Clerk of the Crown in Chancery initiates a parliamentary election in a constituency by sending an election writ to the returning officer of the constituency, and historically received all ballot papers and ballot stubs after the election was complete though they are now kept locally by the registration officer for each area (and retained for a year).

-The Clerk issues election writs to all constituencies whenever the King makes a proclamation summoning a new parliament, and issues an election writ to a specific constituency whenever that constituency's seat is certified as vacant.
-The Clerk of the Crown in Chancery also prepares a Return Book, listing the names of all those who are returned as members of the House of Commons in a general election, and delivers that book to the Clerk of the House of Commons on the first day of a new parliament.
+The Clerk issues election writs to the relevant returning officer for each constituency, whenever the King makes a proclamation dissolving parliament, and issues an election writ to a specific constituency whenever that constituency's seat is certified as vacant.
+The Clerk then receives the completed election writs, from the returning officer, after the results are declared.
+These completed writs are used to create a Return Book, listing the names of all those who are returned as members of the House of Commons in a general election, and delivers that book to the Clerk of the House of Commons on the first day of a new parliament.